 Time in Panama proved pivotal to Grossman’s work as he experimented with less conventional approaches to photography and refined his skill as a printmaker.
 What is interesting about his photographs from this period is that they do not depict warfare like some of his Photo League peers who also served in the war.
 Instead, taken while off-duty, they show moments in the lives of Panamanians—on the streets, in cantinas, and during festivals.
 Panama, like New York, presented an opportunity to expand his passion for human connection.
 Most of the photographs were shot in a town called Aguadulce, where the U.S. army airfield was stationed to protect the Panama Canal—a strategic location during the war.

 Grossman retained his technical experiments from Panama when he returned to the U.S. in 1946.
 The years between 1946 and 1948 were the most productive of his career, perhaps due to the aesthetic developments that arose from his time abroad.
 However, the productivity of his later years was thwarted by the looming anti-communist hysteria that swept the U.S. during the Cold War years.
 His health also eventually deteriorated as he dealt with the stultifying effects of surveillance before he died in 1955 at the young age of 42.
-In a brief, but prolific career, Grossman produced a body of work that influenced many subsequent generations of photographers and his passion for social issues is relevant now more than ever.
+In a brief, but prolific career, Grossman produced a body of work that influenced many subsequent generations of photographers and his passion for social issues feels particularly relevant today.